 Length of Radiology Personal Statement

-Many applicants have a hard time in writing their radiology residency essay because they need to convey their story or explain situations within a required word count.
+Many applicants have a hard time in writing their radiology residency essay because they need to convey their story or explain situations within the required word count in accordance with the standards of residency personal statement length.
 Applicants usually write longer than the required personal statement length of the program.

 Applicants need to cut one-third of their essay if it is too long.
 To avoid it, they need careful planning in order to keep their radiology residency personal statement at the right length.